perepicornell/buckets-splitwise/README.md

 petition.
 I don't know the number, they just say something like *a big enough limit*.

+## Flagging expenses to control synch behavior

+### Cash expenses

+In Splitwise, add a comment or note to an expense with the keyword that you specified at the `ExpensesCashKeyword` config value (by default is 'cash').

+Next time you run the script, this expense is going to be deducted from the Buckets account that you specified that is for cash at the `AccountsKeywords.cash` setting, instead of the `AccountsKeywords.payment` account.

+### Expenses to be ignored

+Flagging the expense with the word that you specified at `ExpensesIgnoreKeyword` setting (by default, 'nosynch'), will make the script to completely ignore that expense.

 ## Some potential doubts and specific cases

 ### How do I register it when someone pays me their Splitwise debt to me?